ch337y/empik-task-recruitment/README.md

 - adding load balancing in code (but recommended to use ready solutions)
 - placing the Github API information to separate config file
+- prevent DDOS by implementing Cloudflare like request filtering
+- Docker image for quick deploy
+- Feature branches on Github for rollback option
 - admin token to alter the config via API
 - security measures for parsing the logins input from users
 - more security to check github API - if it's up, if the current URLs are correct etc.